scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 Border routers require mappings from SCION  interface IDs to underlay addresses.
 Such information must be supplied to each router in an out of band fashion (e.g in a configuration file).
 For each link to a neighbor, these values must be configured:

 - Local interface ID
-- Neighbor type (core, parent, child, peer), depending on link type (see [](#paths-links)).
+- Neighbor type (core, parent, child, peer), depending on link type.
 Link type depends on mutual agreements between the organizations operating the ASes at each end of each link.
 - Neighbor ISD-AS number
 - Neighbor interface underlay address